 An elopement ceremony is personal and intimate, so it's really important to find an officiant you like.
 They will be up close and personal with you as you celebrate!

 According to the Department of Health, "A Supreme Court justice, a superior court judge, a district judge, a judge of probate, an assistant judge, a justice of the peace or an ordained or licensed member of the clergy residing in Vermont can perform your wedding ceremony.
 A clergy person residing in an adjoining state or country can marry you if his or her church, temple, mosque, or other religious organization lies wholly or partly in Vermont.
 A clergy member residing in some other state or in Canada can marry you if he or she first obtains a special authorization from the probate court in the district where the marriage will take place."

-It's totally possible, but does require some extra paperwork.
+Have you heart set on a friend or family member to marry you?
+It's possible but does require some extra paperwork.
 Any person over 18 may register with the Vermont Secretary of State to become a temporary officiant.
 To do so, they must complete a registration form and pay a fee.
 More information is available on the Secretary of State's website.

 Do you need witnesses for your VT elopement?

 According to Vermont law, no, you do not need witnesses to make your marriage legal.
 So, if you want to keep the elopement very small, it can be just you, your partner and your officiant!

 Your ceremony can be as unique as you want!
 There are no required words for your ceremony to be legal, but there are some elements (ex. vows, rings exchange) that you will likely want to incorporate.
 Check out our article on How to Create Your Own Custom Wedding Ceremony for guidance on where to begin.

 One reason elopements are so great is that you can truly focus on what matters most to you.
 For example: